OpenCirqt/CirqtLab-Kit-Test/README.md

    npm install
    ```

+## Run on iOS

-2. Start the app
+1. Start the app

    ```bash
    npx expo start
    ```

-3. Prebuild the app
+2. Prebuild the app
     ```bash
     npx expo prebuild --clean
     ```

-## Run on iOS
+3. Open XCode

     When you're ready, navigate to `/ios`, open `omniRing.xcworkspace`, select a real iPhone (simulator won't work for bluetooth), then hit Play.

     Configure development team as necessary.

 ## Run on Android

-TBD, testing in progress...
+1. Prebuild the app
+    ```bash
+    npx expo prebuild --clean
+    ```

+2. Run on real Android device

+    Plug in a physical Android device onto your computer (that runs the expo app), and **Enable Debugging**.

+    Then run `npx expo run:android`.